yewon-lee/warp/docs/_build/html/_sources/modules/functions.rst.txt

    Select between two arguments, if cond is false then return ``arg1``, otherwise return ``arg2``

+.. function:: select(cond: int8, arg1: Any, arg2: Any)
+   :noindex:
+   :nocontentsentry:

+   Select between two arguments, if cond is false then return ``arg1``, otherwise return ``arg2``

+.. function:: select(cond: uint8, arg1: Any, arg2: Any)
+   :noindex:
+   :nocontentsentry:

+   Select between two arguments, if cond is false then return ``arg1``, otherwise return ``arg2``

+.. function:: select(cond: int16, arg1: Any, arg2: Any)
+   :noindex:
+   :nocontentsentry:

+   Select between two arguments, if cond is false then return ``arg1``, otherwise return ``arg2``

+.. function:: select(cond: uint16, arg1: Any, arg2: Any)
+   :noindex:
+   :nocontentsentry:

+   Select between two arguments, if cond is false then return ``arg1``, otherwise return ``arg2``

+.. function:: select(cond: int32, arg1: Any, arg2: Any)
+   :noindex:
+   :nocontentsentry:

+   Select between two arguments, if cond is false then return ``arg1``, otherwise return ``arg2``

+.. function:: select(cond: uint32, arg1: Any, arg2: Any)
+   :noindex:
+   :nocontentsentry:

+   Select between two arguments, if cond is false then return ``arg1``, otherwise return ``arg2``

+.. function:: select(cond: int64, arg1: Any, arg2: Any)
+   :noindex:
+   :nocontentsentry:

+   Select between two arguments, if cond is false then return ``arg1``, otherwise return ``arg2``

+.. function:: select(cond: uint64, arg1: Any, arg2: Any)
+   :noindex:
+   :nocontentsentry:

+   Select between two arguments, if cond is false then return ``arg1``, otherwise return ``arg2``

+.. function:: select(arr: Array[Any], arg1: Any, arg2: Any)
+   :noindex:
+   :nocontentsentry:

+   Select between two arguments, if array is null then return ``arg1``, otherwise return ``arg2``

-.. function:: atomic_add(a: array[Any], i: int32, value: Any)
+.. function:: atomic_add(a: Array[Any], i: int32, value: Any)

    Atomically add ``value`` onto the array at location given by index.

-.. function:: atomic_add(a: array[Any], i: int32, j: int32, value: Any)
+.. function:: atomic_add(a: Array[Any], i: int32, j: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

    Atomically add ``value`` onto the array at location given by indices.

-.. function:: atomic_add(a: array[Any], i: int32, j: int32, k: int32, value: Any)
+.. function:: atomic_add(a: Array[Any], i: int32, j: int32, k: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

    Atomically add ``value`` onto the array at location given by indices.

-.. function:: atomic_add(a: array[Any], i: int32, j: int32, k: int32, l: int32, value: Any)
+.. function:: atomic_add(a: Array[Any], i: int32, j: int32, k: int32, l: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

    Atomically add ``value`` onto the array at location given by indices.

-.. function:: atomic_sub(a: array[Any], i: int32, value: Any)
+.. function:: atomic_sub(a: Array[Any], i: int32, value: Any)

    Atomically subtract ``value`` onto the array at location given by index.

-.. function:: atomic_sub(a: array[Any], i: int32, j: int32, value: Any)
+.. function:: atomic_sub(a: Array[Any], i: int32, j: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

    Atomically subtract ``value`` onto the array at location given by indices.

-.. function:: atomic_sub(a: array[Any], i: int32, j: int32, k: int32, value: Any)
+.. function:: atomic_sub(a: Array[Any], i: int32, j: int32, k: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

    Atomically subtract ``value`` onto the array at location given by indices.

-.. function:: atomic_sub(a: array[Any], i: int32, j: int32, k: int32, l: int32, value: Any)
+.. function:: atomic_sub(a: Array[Any], i: int32, j: int32, k: int32, l: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

    Atomically subtract ``value`` onto the array at location given by indices.

-.. function:: index(a: vec2, i: int32) -> float

-.. function:: index(a: vec3, i: int32) -> float

-.. function:: index(a: vec4, i: int32) -> float

-.. function:: index(a: quat, i: int32) -> float

-.. function:: index(a: mat22, i: int32) -> vec2

-.. function:: index(a: mat22, i: int32, j: int32) -> float

-.. function:: index(a: mat33, i: int32) -> vec3

-.. function:: index(a: mat33, i: int32, j: int32) -> float

-.. function:: index(a: mat44, i: int32) -> vec4

-.. function:: index(a: mat44, i: int32, j: int32) -> float

-.. function:: expect_eq(arg1: int8, arg2: int8) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: uint8, arg2: uint8) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: int16, arg2: int16) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: uint16, arg2: uint16) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: int32, arg2: int32) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: uint32, arg2: uint32) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: int64, arg2: int64) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: uint64, arg2: uint64) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: float16, arg2: float16) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: float32, arg2: float32) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: float64, arg2: float64) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: vec2, arg2: vec2) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: vec3, arg2: vec3) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: vec4, arg2: vec4) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: mat22, arg2: mat22) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: mat33, arg2: mat33) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: mat44, arg2: mat44) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: quat, arg2: quat) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: transform, arg2: transform) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: spatial_vector, arg2: spatial_vector) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: expect_eq(arg1: spatial_matrix, arg2: spatial_matrix) -> None

-   Prints an error to stdout if arg1 and arg2 are not equal

-.. function:: lerp(a: float16, b: float16, t: float32) -> float16
+.. function:: atomic_min(a: Array[Any], i: int32, value: Any)

+   Compute the minimum of ``value`` and ``array[index]`` and atomically update the array.
+Note that for vectors and matrices the operation is only atomic on a per-component basis.

+.. function:: atomic_min(a: Array[Any], i: int32, j: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

+   Compute the minimum of ``value`` and ``array[index]`` and atomically update the array.
+Note that for vectors and matrices the operation is only atomic on a per-component basis.

+.. function:: atomic_min(a: Array[Any], i: int32, j: int32, k: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

+   Compute the minimum of ``value`` and ``array[index]`` and atomically update the array.
+Note that for vectors and matrices the operation is only atomic on a per-component basis.

+.. function:: atomic_min(a: Array[Any], i: int32, j: int32, k: int32, l: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

+   Compute the minimum of ``value`` and ``array[index]`` and atomically update the array.
+Note that for vectors and matrices the operation is only atomic on a per-component basis.

+.. function:: atomic_max(a: Array[Any], i: int32, value: Any)

+   Compute the maximum of ``value`` and ``array[index]`` and atomically update the array.
+Note that for vectors and matrices the operation is only atomic on a per-component basis.

+.. function:: atomic_max(a: Array[Any], i: int32, j: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

+   Compute the maximum of ``value`` and ``array[index]`` and atomically update the array.
+Note that for vectors and matrices the operation is only atomic on a per-component basis.

+.. function:: atomic_max(a: Array[Any], i: int32, j: int32, k: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

+   Compute the maximum of ``value`` and ``array[index]`` and atomically update the array.
+Note that for vectors and matrices the operation is only atomic on a per-component basis.

+.. function:: atomic_max(a: Array[Any], i: int32, j: int32, k: int32, l: int32, value: Any)
+   :noindex:
+   :nocontentsentry:

+   Compute the maximum of ``value`` and ``array[index]`` and atomically update the array.
+Note that for vectors and matrices the operation is only atomic on a per-component basis.

+.. function:: lerp(a: Float, b: Float, t: Float) -> Float

    Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: float32, b: float32, t: float32) -> float32
+.. function:: lerp(a: Vector[Any,Float], b: Vector[Any,Float], t: Float) -> Vector[Any,Float]
+   :noindex:
+   :nocontentsentry:

    Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: float64, b: float64, t: float32) -> float64
+.. function:: lerp(a: Matrix[Any,Any,Float], b: Matrix[Any,Any,Float], t: Float) -> Matrix[Any,Any,Float]
+   :noindex:
+   :nocontentsentry:

    Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: vec2, b: vec2, t: float32) -> vec2
+.. function:: lerp(a: Quaternion[Float], b: Quaternion[Float], t: Float) -> Quaternion[Float]
+   :noindex:
+   :nocontentsentry:

    Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: vec3, b: vec3, t: float32) -> vec3
+.. function:: lerp(a: Transformation[Float], b: Transformation[Float], t: Float) -> Transformation[Float]
+   :noindex:
+   :nocontentsentry:

    Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: vec4, b: vec4, t: float32) -> vec4

-   Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: mat22, b: mat22, t: float32) -> mat22

-   Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: mat33, b: mat33, t: float32) -> mat33

-   Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: mat44, b: mat44, t: float32) -> mat44

-   Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: quat, b: quat, t: float32) -> quat

-   Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: transform, b: transform, t: float32) -> transform

-   Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: spatial_vector, b: spatial_vector, t: float32) -> spatial_vector

-   Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``

-.. function:: lerp(a: spatial_matrix, b: spatial_matrix, t: float32) -> spatial_matrix
+.. function:: smoothstep(edge0: Float, edge1: Float, x: Float) -> Float

-   Linearly interpolate two values a and b using factor t, computed as ``a*(1-t) + b*t``
+   Smoothly interpolate between two values edge0 and edge1 using a factor x, and return a result between 0 and 1 using a cubic Hermite interpolation after clamping

-.. function:: expect_near(arg1: float32, arg2: float32, tolerance: float32) -> None
+.. function:: expect_near(arg1: Float, arg2: Float, tolerance: Float) -> None

    Prints an error to stdout if arg1 and arg2 are not closer than tolerance in magnitude

-.. function:: expect_near(arg1: vec3, arg2: vec3, tolerance: float32) -> None
+.. function:: expect_near(arg1: vec3f, arg2: vec3f, tolerance: float32) -> None
+   :noindex:
+   :nocontentsentry:

    Prints an error to stdout if any element of arg1 and arg2 are not closer than tolerance in magnitude